 Best Lead-Free Hunting Ammunition: Is Copper the New Lead?

 There are many benefits to switching to lead-free ammunition.
-Whether you live in California and it’s required for hunting, or you just want something cleaner with less barrel fouling, copper and monolithic bullets are the way to go.
+Whether you live in California and it’s required for hunting, or you just want something cleaner and less barrel fouling, copper and monolithic bullets are the way to go.

 You can find the best lead-free hunting ammo, Barnes VOR-TX, HERE.
 Or you can keep reading about all of my favorite options in a variety of calibers.